ricardoalcocer/hidingactionbar/HideActionBarv1/README.md

-# Hiding the ActionBar v2
+# Hiding the ActionBar v1

-This example uses a custom theme to disable the ActionBar across the whole app.
+This example uses the Hide() method the the ActionBar property of the Android Activity.